Panama Canal refuses to let US pass through canal for free

 The Panama Canal Authority responded: "With full responsibility, the Panama Canal Authority, as stated, is ready to dialogue with the relevant US officials regarding the transportation of wartime vessels from the aforementioned country."

-The Central American nation has been a target of criticism from the US administration since President Trump accused Panama of charging too much to use the canal.
+The Central American nation has been the target of criticism from the US administration since President Trump accused Panama of charging too much to use the canal.
 Mr Trump said last month that the US would demand the canal be returned to the US without question.

 Mr. Trump has also repeatedly accused Panama of ceding control of the canal to China, something both Panama and China have denied.